FREQUENTLY ASKED QUESTIONS

 Yes!
 We have life vests available in a variety of sizes.
 You are welcome to use your own, and for NZ based out-of-town teams that are flying in and bringing lifejackets with gas canisters, you’ll need the carriage of PFD approval letter from AIRNZ.
 This is provided by NZ Dragon Boat Association for its members.

-For overseas teams - please check with your airline. -
+For overseas teams - please check with your airline.
+Otherwise we have a range of PFDs you can use. -

 You don’t have to go very far!
 We hold the prize giving on site after racing on Saturday for the Adults, and after racing on Sunday for the Youth.

-Saturday night we have the after-party for R18+ only (you must have your Wristband!), and have our own bar on site serving a range of alcoholic and non-alcoholic beverages.
+Saturday night we have the after-party (you must have a wristband), and have our own bar on site serving a range of alcoholic and non-alcoholic beverages.
+The bar is open at our Harbour Fun Day, and both Friday & Saturday of the Festival Weekend.

-So bring a change of clothes on race day, take advantage of our hot showers on site, and get set to dance to some funky beats thanks to our DJ!
+So bring a change of clothes on race day, take advantage of our hot showers on site (Festival weekend only), and get set to dance to some funky beats thanks to our DJ! -

 Ready to take the next step?